ossd-s23/project-evaluation/tidepool_evaluation.md

 __Contributing instructions:__ [Here](https://developer.tidepool.org/)

 __URL for the code repository:__ All of their source code is their [GitHub Project](https://github.com/tidepool-org).
-Some of more commonly used ones are [Tidepool Uploader](https://github.com/tidepool-org/uploader), [Visualization Library](https://github.com/tidepool-org/viz), etc. This evaluation will look specifically into the [Blip](https://github.com/tidepool-org/blip) which is a most starred repository.
+Some of more commonly used ones are [Tidepool Uploader](https://github.com/tidepool-org/uploader), [Visualization Library](https://github.com/tidepool-org/viz), etc. This evaluation will look specifically into [Blip](https://github.com/tidepool-org/blip) which is a most starred repository.

 __Bug/Issue tracker link:__ [Bug/Issue tracker](https://github.com/tidepool-org/blip/issues)